Cattle, crops, and coral: Flood plumes and the Great Barrier Reef

 "Australia is a data-poor environment.
 It's a huge continent—the coastline along the Great Barrier Reef, alone, is thousands of kilometers long," Dekker said.
 "We know very little about how the rivers and coasts and oceans actually interact."
 Besides the immense length of the coast that bounds the Great Barrier Reef, an additional challenge is that flood events are infrequent and ephemeral.
 "Field measurement programs are weatherdependent and crews can only go out about once a month; they can't really establish long-term patterns very well," Dekker said.
 "But satellite imagery can give a much more holistic view of the materials that the river is transporting and where they are going, as well as nutrients that may cause algal overgrowth."
 Plus, satellites can capture information about flood plumes through actual images from space, which would be difficult or impossible to accomplish using traditional observation techniques.

-Dekker is primarily using ocean color data, archived at the NASA Goddard Space Flight Center Earth Sciences Data and Information Services Center (GES DISC), from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument on the NASA satellites Aqua and Terra.
+Dekker is primarily using ocean color data, archived at NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC), from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument on the NASA satellites Aqua and Terra.
 Dekker uses the ocean color data to track differences in the color of the coastal water following flood events.
 Coastal waters are notoriously difficult to work with, and Dekker's team had to develop algorithms, or complex processing equations, to better make use of the data.
 "Unlike in clear ocean water, coastal optics are dominated by more than just green chlorophyll.
 There's also colored dissolved organic matter—the stuff called tannins that colors water pea soup green, yellow, brown, or orange," Dekker said.
 "Plus, you have suspended matter, re-suspended matter, bottom visibility—and ships, tides, and cyclones churning it all up."

 Dekker and his team are applying the new algorithms in three areas of study: using MODIS data archives to determine long-term trends in nutrient increases and algal blooms along the entire Eastern Australian coast; providing near-real-time images to coastal managers; and performing focused research on specific coastal regions and systems.